[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 Any activity that disturbs one acre or more of land.

-Any other user, when the Superintendent deems that the application and permitting is required to carry out the intent of this code.
+Any other user, when the Superintendent deems that the application and permitting is required to carry out the intent of this chapter.

 Submittal of stormwater management plans.

 A stormwater management plan or an application for waiver shall be submitted to the Superintendent for review and approval for any proposed development specified in § 231-3.
 The plan shall contain supporting computations, drawings, and sufficient information describing the manner, location, and type of measures in which stormwater runoff will be managed from the entire development.
 The plan shall serve as the basis for all subsequent construction.

 The applicant may request, and the Superintendent may grant, a waiver from any information requirements he/she judges to be unnecessary to the review of a particular plan.

 No plan will be approved without adequate provision for inspection of the property before development activity commences.
 The applicant shall arrange with the City Engineer for scheduling the following inspections: